 Never forget that petty cash expenses are an important part of the film’s financial record.
 In multiple states in the USA, petty cash purchases are considering qualifying purchases under tax credit programs.
 However, if these purchases go undocumented during production, they will also go unclaimed during tax time.
 That can be a significant loss when every penny counts on film productions.

 Take a look at how you’re currently controlling petty cash, and if you’re looking for a digital solution that will help you stay organized, try PYCO.
-Contact us for a free trial!
+You’ll receive a complimentary production code in your email when you sign up for free today!
+Feel free to also contact us for a free trial.